-Have the production god create production parts.
-You can write, voice and produce the promos yourself.
+Have the production genius create production parts or shells.
+Then write, voice and produce the promos yourself.
 You may even be able to produce it on your home computer and bring it in the next day, email it or insert it directly into the system.

-Once you’re creating promos with content, make sure they work.
-They can only work if they’re actually heard!
+Once promos with content are on the air, make sure they’re actually heard!

-Invest the time in figuring out where specific promos should run to be most effective.
+Figure out where specific promos should air to be most effective.
 Then develop a system to manage the promos.
-Don’t use one rotator cut with a series of promos that run at random times.
+Some stations set up a rotator cut with a series of promos that run at random times.
 This is easy to manage, of course.
-But there is limited control over it.
+But there is limited control over the specific promos.

-Instead, create multiple cuts that air at specific times.
-Then populate the rotator with promos designed to run only there.
-It’s a lot more work in the beginning, but once it’s set up, it’s easy to manage.
+Instead, create multiple rotators, each airing at specific times.
+Then populate the rotator with promos designed to run only in that position.
+It’s a lot more work in the beginning, but once it’s set up, it’s just as easy to manage.
 And it sounds great.
-Here’s an example:

 Promos are essential to forward momentum on stations.
 And, promos can direct the audience to increase listening occasions.